rdhr/CALiPPSO.jl/README.md

 This will also automatically install the required dependencies; the main ones are [JuMP.jl](https://jump.dev/JuMP.jl/stable/), [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) and [GLPK.jl](https://github.com/jump-dev/GLPK.jl).
 The latter is needed because [`GLPK`](https://www.gnu.org/software/glpk/) is the default solver of CALiPPSO.
 In any case, once CALiPPSO is added, you can simply import it into your current working space (*i.e.* the REPL, a Jupyter notebook, script, etc) as any other package, namely `using CALiPPSO`.

 Below we show a minimal working example (MWE) and show how to [change the solver](#Changing-the-solver) used by CALiPPSO.
+See also the scripts in the `Examples` folder of this repo for more usage examples.

 ### Minimal example